binkley/homebrewery-files/scribes-supplies.md

 _**Time Spent.**_ Writing a page with these tools&mdash;whether magical or mundane&mdash;takes 1 minute of _Concentration_.
 If your concentration is broken, the page is mundane and ruined, and expends any supply items involved.

-#### Special Quill
+#### Epistolist

-The kit contains an ornate quill that never dulls and is attuned to the supplies.
-The magical properties of the inks and papers function only when you write with this quill or another quill from this kit.
-If this quill is lost, stolen or destroyed, you can replace it by spending a day with another suitable quill.
+These supplies include a mundane inexhaustible inkpot, quill, and sheaf of paper.
+They are sufficient for crafting a _Spell Scroll_ following the normal rules for cost, time, and requirements.
+If any of these are lost, stolen, or destroyed, you can replace them by spending 1 day after adding suitable mundane tools to your supplies.

+When crafting a _Spell Scroll_, you may also incorporate magical supply items from these supplies.
+The maximum spell level allowed depends on the rarity of the supplies (see the _Rarity and Contents_ table).
+If magical supplies are combined with a scroll, their effects resolve first, in the order chosen by the writer, and then the spell itself is cast.
+The spell is always cast normally regardless of supply effects.

 #### Combining Supplies